widgetdude/node-pi-server/readme.md

     ```
   - The version of node should be 16.15 or higher.
   - The version of npm should be 8.15 or higher.
+- If you arent seeing the correct version of node and npm, restart the Raspberry PI and try again.
+Run the following command to restart the Raspberry PI.
+Than reconnect to the Raspberry PI via SSH and try again.
+  - ```bash
+    sudo reboot
+    ```
+-

 ## Install Git and Clone the Project and Install Dependencies